• Travel Guide

 01. Make the most of happy hours – Around the UK’s cities, there are a lot of bars and restaurants that have happy hours where most drinks will be half price.
 If you are into that kind of thing, make sure you make the most of this offer.
 You can also have happy hour offers for eating out but not all restaurants will have this offer.
 But do keep your eye out for eating deals especially near student areas of London.

-02. When travelling on the Underground, use an Oyster or contactless card – Do not buy a travel card ticket from a machine as you will always get caught out by peak travel tips.
+02. When travelling on the Underground, use an Oyster or contactless card – Do not buy a travel card ticket from a machine as you will always get caught out by peak travel fares.
 Make sure you have a contactless credit or debit card or have an Oyster card for using the Underground.
 It will save you a lot of money – an average daily charge using a contactless is around £5 and a travel card ticket could be around £30.

 03. In a restaurant, be sure to check for dishes of the day or a saver deal – Most of these deals will be around for students but that doesn’t mean you can’t make the most of a cheaper meal.
 Eating out especially in London can be quite expensive, but you don’t always have to fork out on a meal.